apache/incubator-retired-gearpump-site/docs/0.3/internal.md

 ### What happen when Master Crash?

 When Master crash, other standby masters will be notified, they will resume the master state, and take over control.
 Worker and AppMaster will also be notified, They will trigger a process to find the new active master, until the resolution complete.
-If AppMaster or Worker cannot resolve a new Master in a timeout, they will make suicide and kill themselves.
+If AppMaster or Worker cannot resolve a new Master in a time out, they will make suicide and kill themselves.

 ### What happen When worker crash?

 When worker crash, the Master will get notified and stop scheduling new computation to this worker.
-All supervised executors on current worker will be killed, Appmaster can treat it as recovery of executor crash like [What happen when executor crash?](#what-happen-when-executor-crash)
+All supervised executors on current worker will be killed, AppMaster can treat it as recovery of executor crash like [What happen when executor crash?](#what-happen-when-executor-crash)

 ### What happen when AppMaster Crash?